nitad54448/yappari-5-1/README.md

     4.304039E+6;2.499580E+3;-5.137940E+3;3.203636E+3;-6.927116E+3
     3.704951E+6;2.739930E+3;-5.990360E+3;3.635279E+3;-7.714612E+3
     3.189251E+6;3.033540E+3;-6.938630E+3;4.129017E+3;-8.583845E+3
+   ...

-If we want to read the calculated impedances, located in the columns 4 and 5 with a custom file (given in **example_custom_5_columns_template.xml**) the definition will look like this:
+If we want to read the calculated impedances, located in the columns 4 and 5 with a definition file (given in _example_custom_5_columns_template.xml_) the definition will look like this:

 ```xml
 <LVData